taylorarees/oci/ssh-bastion/instances/create-instances.md

 In this lab you will create your Public and Private compute instances.
 The Public instance will be your BastionHost, that you will later withing the lab, secure SSH access to.
 We will walk you through creating these instances using the OCI console.

-Estimated Time: -- minutes
+Estimated Time: 15 minutes

 ### Oracle Compute Instances
 A compute instance is a virtual machine (VM), which is an independent computing environment that runs on top of physical hardware.
-When you create a compute instance, you can select the most apropiate type of compute instance for your applications based on characteristics such as number of CPUs, amount of memory, and network resources.
+When you create a compute instance, you can select the most appropriate type of compute instance for your applications based on characteristics such as number of CPUs, amount of memory, and network resources.
 After you create a compute instance, you can access it securely from your computer, restart it, attach and detach volumes, and delete it when you're done with it.

 To learn more about Oracle's Compute Instances, review the documentation [here.](https://docs.oracle.com/en-us/iaas/compute-cloud-at-customer/topics/compute/compute-instances.htm#:~:text=Compute%20Cloud%40Customer%20lets%20you,are%20isolated%20from%20each%20other.)